 - Negotiation, with or without a lawyer,

 - Mediation or family dispute resolution, or

 - Court proceedings in the Federal Circuit Family Court of Australia

-In most circumstances, separating parents are required to attend mediation with a qualified family dispute resolution practitioner in an attempt to reach agreement about child custody arrangements before commencing proceedings in the Federal Circuit Family Court of Australia.
-Going to Court for child custody arrangements, and all the stress and cost associated with that, is almost always regarded as a last resort.
+In most circumstances, separating parents are required to attend mediation with a qualified family dispute resolution practitioner in an attempt to reach an agreement about child custody arrangements before commencing proceedings in the Federal Circuit Family Court of Australia.
+Going to Court for child custody arrangements, and all the stress and cost associated with that is almost always regarded as a last resort.